MARINE STUDIES I

 Learn about the Sea and Sea Life

-• marine environments; coastal and open sea
+• Marine environments; coastal and open sea.

-• marine animals and plants
+• Marine animals and plants.

 This course is intended for:

-• Divers, naturalists, scientists
+• Divers, naturalists, scientist.

-• Anyone with a passion for the sea
+• Anyone with a passion for the sea.

-• Amateurs and professionals
+• Amateurs and professionals.

 Lesson Structure